Stuck at home or run out of options of things to do besides a walk? This post has you covered with fun things to do (some indoor and some outdoor!).

 3. Bubble Baths

 I am an avid lover of bubble baths and what my friends and I call “robe-time”.
 If you have a bathtub at home, create a spa night.
 I mean really, like the whole shebang.
 Cucumbers for your eyes, fruit-infused water, a bathrobe, a book, and calming music.
 If you’re going to try it, fully commit.
 I even bought an at-home manicure kit.
 By opening a new body scrub or starting a new book, you could make it extra special.
 A bath will also help you relax and stop worrying, which I think we’re all doing a little of right now.

 I know Teri loves these bath salts, this body scrub and body butter set to slather on when you’re done.
 Or just grab this spa kit or check out Teri’s skincare and makeup page for more inspiration of other beauty treatments you can do at home!
 We both love the Overnight Resurfacing Peel!

 4. Driveway Workout Class

-Since I haven’t been attending workout classes like I usually would, I’ve been working out in my driveway.
-One of my friends meets me outside, and we do circuit workouts together (socially distanced, of course).
+I’ve been working out in my driveway and loving it.
+One of my friends meets me outside, and we do circuit workouts together.
 This has been really nice and creates great accountability.
 I love to use the Aaptiv app and pair my phone to a bluetooth speaker.
 Teri loves Peloton.
 It feels like we’re in a class together and gives us a morning or mid day activity!
 Grab your roommates, spouse, or whoever you’re quarantined with and try it.
 Personally, I really need accountability for workouts, so this has been my solution.
 See this post for more home workout ideas.